flyteorg/flyte/rsts/deployment/cluster_config/performance.rst

      - number of consecutive rounds to try with one workflow - prioritize a hot workflow over others.
    * - kube-client-config
      - propeller
-     - This is how you can control the number of requests cieling that Flytepropeller can initiate to KubeAPI.
+     - This is how you can control the number of requests ceiling that Flytepropeller can initiate to KubeAPI.
 This is usual the #1 bottle neck
      - this configures the kubernetes client used by flytepropeller
    * - workflowStore.policy
      - propeller